Infineon/mtb-example-ota-https/README.md

       python -m pip install --upgrade cysecuretools
       ```

-    > **Note:** *cysecuretools* is used for signing the image for XMC7000 MCUs.
+    > **Note:** *cysecuretools* is used for signing the image for XMC7000 MCUs

 8. Open a serial terminal emulator and select the KitProg3 COM port.
-Set the serial port parameters to 8N1 and 115200 baud.
+Set the serial port parameters to 8N1 and 115200 baud

-9. Build and program the bootloader application per the [Step-by-step instructions](https://github.com/Infineon/mtb-example-mcuboot-basic/blob/master/README.md#step-by-step-instructions) in its README or follow the instructions as given below.
+9. Build and program the bootloader application per the [Step-by-step instructions](https://github.com/Infineon/mtb-example-mcuboot-basic/blob/master/README.md#step-by-step-instructions) in its README or follow the instructions as given below

    <details open><summary><b>Using CLI</b></summary>